-It was fall time in New York, where it all began.
-My days starts like usual.
-As I awake, I toss my comforter off my icy, delicate, body.
+It was fall time in New York; where it all began.
+My day starts like usual.
+As I wake up, I toss my comforter off my icy, delicate, body.
 My eyes flutter as I sit up and heave my hair away from my face.
 As my feet grasp the floor I walk over to my glass sliders that reveal the most gorgeous view known to man.
 Or I guess, in my outlook.

 They are blocking out the world.
 They don’t want to be bothered.
 This is either because they have given up on the exquisite sights and sounds nature has provided for us, or just because they have not found what they are looking for yet.